-4.2 Action/enforcement taken following the most recent inspection dated 23 November 2017
+4.2 Action/enforcement taken following the most recent inspection dated 19 September 2017

-The most recent inspection of the home was an unannounced medicines management inspection undertaken on 23 November 2017.
-Other than those actions detailed in the QIP no further actions were required to be taken.
-Enforcement action did not result from the findings of this inspection.
+The most recent inspection of the home was an unannounced medicines management inspection undertaken on 19 September 2017.
+There were no further actions required to be taken following the most recent inspection.